 Current Postdoctoral Openings

-The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program announces the availability of three NIH-funded postdoctoral positions (restricted to US citizens and permanent residents) and one unrestricted university-funded postdoctoral position in interdisciplinary autism research to begin on September 1, 2016.
+The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program announces the availability of one NIH-funded postdoctoral position (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on September 1, 2016.
 Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines.
-Deadline for applications is April 1, 2016.
+Deadline for applications is June 30, 2016.

 Please contact a potential mentor directly and submit completed application materials to Diane Larzelere (firstname.lastname@example.org)